alrenU/study-notes/Internet Programming/TypeScript/TypeScript.md

 - **Narrowing**: Narrowing is the process of refining a variable's type to a more specific type based on the program's control flow.

-- **Function Type Expressions**
-  - Specifies the types of a function’s parameters and return value without implementing the function.
+- **Function Type Expressions**: Specifies the types of a function’s parameters and return value without implementing the function.
   - **Example**: `type GreetFunction = (name: string) => string;`

-- **Call Signature**
-  - Defines the type of a function within an object type or interface.
+- **Call Signature**: Defines the type of a function within an object type or interface.
   - **Example**: `interface MathOperation { (a: number, b: number): number; }`

 - Functions can have properties since they are considered *objects*.
 - You can use constructors and call functions with the `new` operator.

-- **Function Overloads**
-  - Allows defining multiple versions of a function with the same name but different parameter types or numbers.
+- **Function Overloads**: Allows defining multiple versions of a function with the same name but different parameter types or numbers.
   - **Overload Signature**: Multiple signatures for a function, each with a different set of parameters and return types.
   - **Implementation Signature**: The function's implementation must match one of the overload signatures.